yukihiko-shinoda/invoke-lint/README.md

 ### `inv dist`

 Builds source and wheel packages into `dist/` directory by [build].
+(Currently, not support in Windows)

 See: